STAND. COM. REP. NO. 106

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 804 entitled:
+Your Committee on Higher Education & Technology, to which was referred H.B.
+No. 569 entitled:

-"A BILL FOR AN ACT RELATING TO PALLIATIVE CARE,"
+"A BILL FOR AN ACT RELATING TO VICTIM-COUNSELOR PRIVILEGE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 804 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Higher Education & Technology that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 569, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 569, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.